The Lost Generation

 "Early this afternoon," the headmaster went on, "three Death Eaters led an attack in Diagon Alley which appeared to have a particular target, an Auror.
 Two people, a married couple, tried to assist him, as he was outnumbered, but they were killed.
 Soon after, Lord Voldemort himself arrived and killed the Auror, the original target.
 His wife attempted to retaliate, but she was also killed.
 The Auror, his wife, and the two people who died trying to protect him were the parents of two Hogwarts students.
 Their heads of house are speaking to them now.
-I am sorry that the term must begin on such a dark note, but I do want to remind you that here at Hogwarts, you are all quite, quite safe.
+I am sorry the term must begin on such a dark note, but I do want to remind you that here at Hogwarts, you are all quite, quite safe.
 I am still conferring with the school's Board of Governors concerning the issue of Hogsmeade visits.
 When a decision has been reached, you will all be informed.
-However, even should a single Hogsmeade visit be permitted, only third years and up who have had their forms signed by a parent or guardian will be permitted to go.
+However, should a single Hogsmeade visit be permitted, only third years and up who have had their forms signed by a parent or guardian will be permitted to go.
 I know this is disappointing, but the Board of Governors want to make certain that no Hogwarts student is needlessly endangered.
 We are very saddened by the events of this afternoon; two families have been split asunder.
 The Board of Governors wish to prevent such tragedies from occurring in future."
 He sighed, and Bill Weasley thought he appeared more than a little doubtful.

-Then the headmaster led the school in singing the school song, though 'led' was perhaps too strong a word, Bill felt.
+The headmaster led the school in singing the school song, though 'led' was perhaps too strong a word, Bill felt.
 As the words streamed out from his wand into the air above them, each student and teacher sang them to his or her favorite tune.
-The jumble of noise was over mercifully quickly; Bill had the distinct impression that no one was feeling very much like singing and they wanted to get it over with.
+The jumble of noise was over mercifully quickly; Bill had the distinct impression that no one felt much like singing and wanted to get it over with.